-- Changes in routine, behaviour, appearance, finances or household (e.g. new people visiting or staying over, lots of new 'friends', lots more noise or rubbish than there normally is). - Unexplained injuries. - Involvement in sexual acts which they have not agreed to. - Loss of weight.

-- Not taking care of themselves and looking dirty or scruffy. - Bills not being paid. - A 'friend' who does not respect, and bullies or undermines the person. - A sudden lack of money, losing possessions or the changing of their will. - The person 'doing what they are told to' by a 'friend'. - Showing signs of mental ill health. - Not being with the usual networks of friends/family or missing weekly activities.
-Cutting themselves off from established networks and support. - Goods or packages arriving at the person's house (and then being collected by someone else). - The house is a mess after lots of parties. - Secretive internet or mobile phone use.
+- Changes in routine, behaviour, appearance, finances or household (e.g. new people visiting or staying over, lots of new 'friends', lots more noise or rubbish than normal). - Unexplained injuries. - Involvement in sexual acts which they have not agreed to. - Loss of weight. - Not taking care of themselves and looking dirty or scruffy. - Bills not being paid. - A 'friend' who does not respect, and bullies or undermines the person. - A sudden lack of money, losing possessions or the changing of their will. - The person 'doing what they are told to' by a 'friend'. - Showing signs of mental ill health. - Not being with usual networks of friends/family or missing weekly activities.
+Cutting themselves off from established networks and support. - Goods or packages arriving at the person's house (and then being collected by someone else).